translate/amagama/docs/contributing.rst

 Please follow the :ref:`Translate Toolkit Styleguide <toolkit:styleguide>`.

 TODO
 ----

 An incomplete list of possible TODO items:

-* Simple web interface
+- Simple web interface
-* Custom index config for source languages not supported by default postgres install
+- Custom index config for source languages not supported by default PostgreSQL install
-* Keep track of file's mtime to avoid expensive reparses
+- Keep track of file's mtime to avoid expensive reparses
-* Use memcached to cache results
+- Use memcached to cache results
-* Use more permanent caching of levenshtein distances?
+- Use more permanent caching of Levenshtein distances?
-* Use PostgreSQL built-in Levenshtein functions?
+- Use PostgreSQL built-in Levenshtein functions?
-* Further documenting of API
+- Further documenting of API
+- Document the commands